Danijela2019/The-weather-app/README.md

 # WeatherAPI

 This is a weather application , renders the local weather using the [Openweathermap](https://openweathermap.org) API.
-The app is build using javaScript.It has it's own server build using [the Express framework](https://expressjs.com/) and server side rendering using [PUGjs](https://pugjs.org/api/getting-started.html).
+The app is build withjavaScript.It has it's own server build using [Express](https://expressjs.com/) and server side rendering with [PUG JavaScript](https://pugjs.org/api/getting-started.html).

 ## The layout of the app :
 * Title